Dana Fabe: Professional organizations and honors

-Fabe is a sustaining elected member of the American Law Institute, a Life Fellow of the American Bar Foundation, a former President of the National Association of Women Judges, and a former member of the board of directors and Second Vice-President of the Conference of Chief Justices.
+Fabe is a sustaining elected member of the American Law Institute, a Life Fellow of the American Bar Foundation, a former president of the National Association of Women Judges, and a former member of the board of directors and second vice president of the Conference of Chief Justices.

 She received the Sandra Day O’Connor Civic Outreach Award from the National Center for State Courts in 2017, the Distinguished Service Award from the same organization in 2012, and the Justice Vaino Spencer Leadership Award from the National Association of Women Judges in 2012.
 She was named as a member of the inaugural class of the Alaska Women's Hall of Fame in 2009, and as a Woman of Achievement by the YWCA in 2002.

 Personal life

 Fabe is married to Randall Simpson.
 They have a daughter and at least one grandchild.

-She has been an active supporter of arts, civic, and other community organizations, for example, as a trustee of the Anchorage Museum Organization and the Soroptimists.
+She has been an active supporter of arts, civic, and various community organizations including being a trustee of the Anchorage Museum and the Soroptimists.